1215653116368036

 I’m certainly not an exception because I have opinions about the best oil for seasoning cast iron.

-Generally speaking, when I purchase a new piece of cast iron, whether it’s Lodge or some other brand, all I do is just wash it, dry it, and begin cooking in it, as seen here.
+Generally speaking, when I purchase a new piece of cast iron, whether it’s Lodge or some other brand, I wash it, dry it, and begin cooking in it.

 Most of the time, I use bacon grease because I cook a lot of bacon.